MlvPrasadOfficial/LeetCode_SQL_Solutions_MLV_Prasad/README.md

 # LeetCode SQL - MLV Prasad
 Hi, I am [MLV Prasad](https://www.linkedin.com/in/mlvprasadofficial/).
-I am Deep-Learning Enthusiast , i create content on Youtube on Various topics of Data Science.
+I am a Deep-Learning Enthusiast , i create content on Youtube on Various topics of Data Science.

 This repository is an **All in one** Code Solution Repository  of [LEETCODE SQL QUESTIONS (220+)](https://leetcode.com/problemset/database/?page=1) and video Explainations on my Channel here: [Youtube](https://www.youtube.com/channel/UCSikPPf1TKQuemjF8tI3buQ)